hargoniX/bachelor/thesis/thesis.typ

 `Add<Duration, Time> for Time` and `Add<Duration, Duration> for Time` the new design doesn't allow this as we would have two instances of the form `Add<Duration> for Time`.
-While associated types take a bit of flexibility away from the programmer they do allow Rust to start instance search without being known from type inference.
+While associated types take a bit of flexibility away from the programmer they do allow Rust to start instance search without all involved types figured out through type inference.
 Whether to use generic or associated types thus comes down to a usability (through type inference) vs flexibility (through additional permitted instances) trade-off.

-While the recursive chaining of trait instances already allows a great deal of compile-time code generation there are many situations where traits are not sufficient.
+While the recursive chaining of trait instances already allows a great deal of compile-time code generation there are situations where traits are not sufficient.
 A common case is to automatically generate the same code for a list of identifiers to e.g. test them or add similarly shaped trait instances to all of them.
 This is where Rust's macro system comes into play.
 Unlike the substitution-based macros in C/C++,